Wellness Recovery Action Plan

 Wellness Recovery Action Plan (WRAP) is a recovery model developed by a group of people in northern Vermont in 1997 in a workshop on mental health recovery led by Mary Ellen Copeland.
 It has been extensively studied and reviewed, and is now an evidence-based practice, listed in the SAMSHA National Registry of Evidence-Based Programs and Practices (NREPP).

 WRAP focuses on a person's strengths, rather than perceived deficits.
 WRAP is voluntary and trauma informed.
 People develop their own WRAP.

 History

-Copeland's work is based on the study of the coping and wellness strategies of people who have experienced mental health challenges.
+Mary Ellen Copeland's work is based on the study of the coping and wellness strategies of people who have experienced mental health challenges.
 She created a survey and administered it to 125 volunteers to find out what treatments worked for them.

 In 2005, Copeland's work led to the creation of the non-profit, the Copeland Center for Wellness and Recovery which continues her work through trainings around the world.